opencog/opencog/opencog/nlp/number-rule/Read-me.md

 ###Next Steps
 Sentences containing compund words such as "four-by-two" "two-way" etc... should be handled differently.
-	For example, "four-by-two" should perhaps be represented as 8.0
+	For example, "four-by-two" should also perhaps be linked to 8.0